RainbowGravity/course/1. First homework/TIL.md

 * <b> Yeah!
 I've deployed my bot on the AWS EC2 instance! </b>
    * So after the last lession I've decided to deploy my first Telegram bot on the AWS EC2.
 There was no problem with that.
 But next time I'll create my bot with the webhooks and deploy it with AWS Lambda, instead of EC2.
 There is no point of running the virtual machine for some simple telegram bot.
+   * Also I've created an external file with bot and Github API token inside.
+There is no need to keep the token inside the code now.

 </p>